FoxMoss/doom.sh/blog/doominbash.md

 }
 void _start() { sys_write("Hello world!\n", 14); }
 ```
+The registers in RISC-V are mostly a number
+prefixed with a letter.
+So this code just loads 64
+`a7` then moves the values of `str` and `len` into
+`a1` and `a2` respectively.
+Then the CPU, or in
+this case bash, can just read these registers
+directly.

 Aaaand it just printed garbage to the console.
 The
 pointer it was sending as a1 seemed arbitrary.
 After staring at the raw assembly for a good long